Actor's Opinion on Brexit Triggers MRC Writer Topic: Media Research Center

 Speaking of Cashill, we've noted that he has suggested he had little role in Gilbert's film, writing in one WND column, "Having written a book on the 2012 shooting death of Trayvon Martin – "If I Had a Son" – I have been following Gilbert's progress with interest.
 In fact, I introduced Gilbert to George Zimmerman, the man who shot Martin.
 Turns out his role is much bigger than that.

 In an Oct.
-23 column for the far-right American Thinker , Cashill wrote: "For nearly a year now I have been consulting with filmmaker Joel Gilbert on his book and film project, each called The Trayvon Hoax: Unmasking the Witness Fraud that Divided America From the beginning, I have been impressed by Gilbert’s diligence in exposing the fraud at the heart of America’s most publicized and racially charged trial since O.J.’s."
+23 column for the far-right American Thinker, Cashill wrote: "For nearly a year now I have been consulting with filmmaker Joel Gilbert on his book and film project, each called The Trayvon Hoax: Unmasking the Witness Fraud that Divided America From the beginning, I have been impressed by Gilbert’s diligence in exposing the fraud at the heart of America’s most publicized and racially charged trial since O.J.’s."
+He denied "having any financial stake in the success of either the book or the film."

 It doesn't appear Cashill is interested in telling readers about Gilbert's history of charlatanism either.